osmandapp/web/main/docs/user/plugins/trip-recording.md

 ### Add Recording widget

-The [Distance/Start-Stop widget](../widgets/info-widgets.md#-trip-recording-widgets) is used to quickly check if you are recording or not, and for quick access to the recording settings and information about it.
+The [Trip recording widget](../widgets/info-widgets.md#-trip-recording-widgets) is used to quickly check if you are recording or not, and for quick access to the recording settings and information about it.
 The widget is added automatically when the Trip recording plugin is enabled.

+You can delete or add the Trip recording widgets and [other widgets](../plugins/trip-recording#duration-uphill-downhill) by following:

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-You can delete or add the Distance/Start-Stop widget and [other widgets](../plugins/trip-recording#duration-uphill-downhill) by following:
-*<Translate android="true" ids="shared_string_menu,map_widget_config,map_widget_left"/>/<Translate android="true" ids="map_widget_right,shared_string_trip_recording"/>*.
+*<Translate android="true" ids="shared_string_menu,map_widget_config,map_widget_left"/>/<Translate android="true" ids="map_widget_right,shared_string_trip_recording"/>*

 ![Adding Distance/Start-Stop widget in Android](@site/static/img/plugins/trip-recording/add_widg_andr.png)